Shoreline Restoration Workshop

-The next meeting of the Wabamun Watershed Management Council will be held on Wednesday, February 21 at 6:30 p.m. in our usual venue at AEP offices in Spruce Grove (see Calendar of Events for address).
-Topics of discussion will include: ice heave update, watershed management plan update, NSWA watershed management forum, Septic Sense workshops, plus more.
+(March 15, 2018) The next meeting of the Wabamun Watershed Management Council will be held on Wednesday, April 18 at 6:30 p.m. at our usual address (see Calendar of Events for address).
+All are welcome!

 The last photo shows how the ice pushed a concrete pad into the Seba Beach Heritage Pavilion, causing considerable structural damage.
 The pavilion has been closed until further notice.
 Other buildings could be similarly affected.
 More photos are available for viewing on the WWMC Facebook page.